sebastianbeyer/aoKicad/README.md

 # Analog Output KiCad Libraries

-Symbol and footprint libraries I use all the time:
+KiCad symbol and footprint libraries I use all the time:

 ## ao_symbols.lib